Troy: Fall of a City

-Troy: Fall of a City is a British-American miniseries based on the Trojan War and the love affair between Paris and Helen.
+Troy: Fall of a City is a historical drama television miniseries based on the Trojan War and the love affair between Paris and Helen.
 The show tells the story of the 10-year siege of Troy, set in the 13th century BC.
-It is not an adaptation of Homer's Iliad or Odyssey but rather an original take on the Greek myths, and covers some ground only alluded to in those works.
+It is not an adaptation of Homer's Iliad or Odyssey, but rather an original take on the Greek myths, and covers some ground only alluded to in those works.
 The series was commissioned by BBC One and is a co-production between BBC One and Netflix, with BBC One airing the show on 17 February 2018 in the United Kingdom, and Netflix streaming the show internationally outside the UK.

 Premise

 The story of the 10-year siege of Troy by the Greeks is told after Paris, the young prince of Troy, and Helen of Sparta, wife of the Greek king Menelaus, fall in love and leave Sparta together for Troy.